Unalaska Community Broadcasting has covered local news for the past 20 years.

 To mark the newsroom's anniversary, KUCB is spending every Thursday of 2019 looking back at our former reporters and sharing some of their stories.

-In July, we're focusing on Annie Ropeik, who was with the station from 2013 to 2015.
+In August, we focused on Annie Ropeik, who was with the station from 2013 to 2015.
 She spoke with KUCB's Zoë Sobel about making the move from the East Coast to Unalaska.

 ANNIE ROPEIK: I remember seeing the Unalaska job and being like, "This would be crazy."
 And I could not ever get it out of my mind after that.
 It was this nervous excitement about the idea of applying for something, and I had never lived that far from home or anything like that.
 So yeah, it just sort of took root.
 And by that fall, it was kind of clear that "I'm just going to take the leap."